-The Northwest Justice Forum (NWJF) recognizes that persistent disparities exist based on a variety of visible and non-visible identity markers such as race, gender identity, national origin, ethnicity, culture, disability, age, faith, and sexual orientation.
-These disparities, together with systemic economic barriers, are the result of, and enabled by, the structures of white supremacy, heteropatriarchy, and colonization.
+The Northwest Justice Forum (NWJF) recognizes that persistent inequities exist between social groups including race, gender, class, national origin, ethnicity, culture, disability, age, religion, sexual orientation, and more.
+These disparities are the result of, and enabled by, the structures of white supremacy, heteropatriarchy, and colonization.

-Centering the voices of those most affected by the justice system and restorative justice practices
+Attempted to center the voices of those most affected by the justice system and restorative practices

 NW Justice Forum a collaborative effort of restorative justice practitioners across Idaho, Oregon and Washington